quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 obtain the config rotation bits.
 It then decrypts the subsequent 16 octets using AES-ECB decryption and the chosen key.

-The decrypted plaintext contains the server id, zero padding, and opaque server data in that order.
+The decrypted plaintext contains the server id and opaque server data in that order.
 The load balancer uses the server ID octets for routing.

 ### Server Actions

 When generating a routable connection ID, the server MUST choose a connection ID length between 17 and 20 octets.
-The server writes its provided server ID into the server ID octets, zeroes into the zero-padding octets, and arbitrary bits into the remaining bits.
+The server writes its provided server ID into the server ID octets and arbitrary bits into the remaining bits.
 These arbitrary bits MAY encode additional information.
-Bits in the first, eighteenth, nineteenth, and twentieth octets SHOULD appear essentially random to observers.
-The first octet is reserved as described in
+Bits in the eighteenth, nineteenth, and twentieth octets SHOULD appear essentially random to observers.
+The first octet is reserved as described in {{first-octet}}.
-{{first-octet}}.

 The server then encrypts the second through seventeenth octets using the 128-bit AES-ECB cipher.